fractal/media-autobuild_suite/README.md

 Thanks to all of them!

-This Windows Batchscript setups a Mingw-w64/GCC compiler environment for building ffmpeg and other media tools under Windows.
+This Windows Batchscript setups a Mingw-w64/GCC compiler environment for building FFmpeg and other media tools under Windows.
 After building the environment it retrieves and compiles all tools.
 All tools get static compiled, no external .dlls needed (with some optional exceptions)

 How to use it: